If You Have Been Injured in an Accident At Work Then You May Be Able To Claim Compensation For Your Injuries.

 Our experienced solicitors can help you get your life back on track after an Accident at Work.
 Our solicitors have a wide range of experience in all types of workplace accidents ranging from injuries such as soft tissue injuries or fractures to serious life changing injuries such as amputations, brain injuries or spinal injuries.

 We can often obtain early interim payments for you to cover private medical treatment or rehabilitation.

-Where a workplace accident leads to death we can represent you at inquests and deal with the Coroner.
+Where a workplace accident leads to death we can represent you and your family at inquests and deal with the Coroner.

-To succeed, you will need to prove that your employer (or someone for whom your employer was responsible) or someone else was to blame for your accident at work.
+We will help you to prove that your employer or someone else was to blame for your accident at work.

 This will usually mean showing that your employer failed to provide you with

 - safe working environment